 - International Bank Transfer - You can transfer electronic money in your Revolut Account to international bank accounts (International Bank Transfer, and together with an Australian Bank Transfer, the Bank Transfers).

-Some of these transactions may incur charges as set out in the Fees and Charges Section and the International Transfer Fees Section.
+Some of these transactions may incur charges as set out in the Fees and Charges Section.
 The charges may also be displayed in the Revolut app when you perform a transaction.
 You may need to accept the charges in order to make the transaction.

 4.2 Important information about currency exchange